larson-group/clubb_release/Readme.txt

 The Namelists:

-Within the existing <CASE>_model.in for each run, a sounding for the scalar variable must be added.
+Within the existing <CASE NAME>_model.in for each run, a sounding for the scalar variable must be added.

 Setting sclrm(:,1) equal to thlm, and sclrm(:,2) equal to rtm in